mm6/ethereum-lab3/README.md

 [Encrypt may be found here](https://www.myetherwallet.com/wallet/create)

 Select Install Enkrypt Browser Extension.

+You will need to keep a copy of the word list so that you can regenerate your private keys.

 These are my notes when installing Enkrypt and connecting to Ganache: